Ulster have a chance to go two from two for the first time since 2013 as they take on a resurgent Clermont side at Kingspan Stadium tomorrow evening.

-O’Sullivan starts alongside Rob Herring and Marty Moore while Alan O’Connor occupies the lock jersey alongside Iain Henderson.
-A back row of Sean Reidy, Jordi Murphy and Marcell Coetzee will have their hands full against Peceli Yato, Arthur Iturria and Fritz Lee.
+O’Sullivan starts alongside Rob Herring and Marty Moore while O’Connor occupies the lock jersey alongside Iain Henderson.
+A back row of Reidy, Jordi Murphy and Marcell Coetzee will have their hands full against Peceli Yato, Arthur Iturria and Fritz Lee.

 All three of the Clermont back row are excellent ball carriers.
-Yato loves to lurk in the wide channels and possess great pace and a lethal offload.
+Peceli Yato loves to lurk in the wide channels and possess great pace and a lethal offload.
 Against Harlequins last weekend, he made 132m off 13 carries and offloaded three times.
 Ulster have shown in the past that they can limit the damage of offloading Fijians, with Leone Nakarawa not having a lot of joy in his games here with Glasgow Warriors and Racing 92.

-I suspect McFarland has selected Louis Ludik to counter the threat posed by Alivereti Raka on the left wing.
+I suspect McFarland has selected Ludik to counter the threat posed by Alivereti Raka on the left wing.
 The winger made his debut for France in August and tore Harlequins apart, scoring a brace in a superb performance.
 Standing at 6ft2 and weighing over 90 kilos, Raka can shift and I don’t envy the task ahead of Ludik tomorrow night.

 Ulster have a right to be confident tomorrow.
 Bordeaux and Toulon are the only French sides to travel to Kingspan and win since 2008 with Clermont visiting twice in 2011 and 2016.
 Ian Humphreys scored the decisive try in 2011 while Ulster ran in five tries in 2016.